mlbms19/VeridaBank/docs/Payments & Transfers/Transfer Funds.md

 # How do I transfer funds between banking accounts?

-You can move money between your VeridaBank accounts anytime in **VeridaBank Online**.
+You can move money between your VeridaBank accounts anytime on **VeridaBank Online**.

 1. Go to **Banking > Internal Transfer**.
 2. In the **Transfer From** dropdown, select the account you’re transferring from (e.g., Checking).